storyfeet/root_factions/factions/breeders.md

 ### Hunted

-When Attacked any survivors in the same clearing flee 1 space along any connected paths (ignoring rule)
+When Attacked any survivors in the same clearing flee 1 space along any connected paths (ignoring who rules them)

+### Prey

+When attacking, you take the lower dice.

 ### Adorable